Omikhleia/JSBON/README.md

 The `JSON.encode` function also accepts options as a second argument.

 The only option supported so far is `hasCRC`.
-When enabled, a CRC32 will also be stored, and checked at decoding (with some cost in performances, so this is mostly reserved for case where a data integrity check is required):
+When enabled, a CRC32 will also be stored, and checked at decoding (with some cost in performances, so this is mostly reserved for cases where a data integrity check is required):
 ```
 var o1 = { *Some object* };
 var binary = JSBON.encode(o1, { hasCRC: true });